MHL1337/Fivem-Auto-Restart/README.md

 HOW TO INSTALL:

-●[Download](https://github.com/MHL1337/Fivem-Auto-Restart/raw/master/Fivem%20auto%20restart.exe) the finished exe file.
+1. [Download](https://github.com/MHL1337/Fivem-Auto-Restart/raw/master/Fivem%20auto%20restart.exe) the finished exe file.
 Or compile it yourself.

-●Drag the exe file to your FiveM server map.
+2. Drag the exe file to your FiveM server map.
 Or where you keep your run.bat to the server.

-●Make sure the run.bat file is called "start.bat"
+2. Make sure the run.bat file is called "start.bat"
+3. And you are done!
+Now just follow the steps in the application!

 Frequently Asked Questions: